bradclawsie/rscs/README.md

 external traffic.
 If you still believe you want the extra assurances of https, then go in to the `rscs.go` file and change it.

+### I don't want the daemon accepting external requests.

+Change the connect string to in `rscs.go` to specify `localhost` prior to the `:` in the address, or better yet, use `iptables` to shape your traffic.
+Using `iptables` allows you to change your traffic shaping on demand.

 ### You keep saying "change the code"...

 Yes.
 The **RSCS** codebase is intended to be very simple and only